Radio Caracas Radio

 Radio Caracas Radio was a Venezuelan radio station.
+Founded in 1930, it was Venezuela's oldest radio station.
 It was last owned by Empresas 1BC, a Venezuelan private media corporation.
+The station was shut down in 2023 by the Nicolás Maduro administration.

 History

 Background

 In 1930, Edgar J. Anzola, who was employed in an electronics business named Almacén Americano, brought to his employer, William Henry Phelps, his idea to mount a radio station in Caracas.
 Phelps already possessed the RCA Victor receptors, discs and equipment players, Underwood typewriters, Frigidaire refrigerators, Delco power plants, and Ford cars and trucks.
 Enthusiastic about Anzola's idea, Phelps installed a transmitter exclusively for commercial purposes.
 Ricardo Espina and technical manager Alberto López joined Phelps and Anzola in establishing a radio station.

 Inauguration and early history

 After hard work, everything was ready for Broadcasting Caracas, as the station was originally called, to go on the air.
 Careful tests were performed to make sure that all the equipment operated fully.
 Two of these tests had unique importance.
 One of them, which was held on 9 December 1930 and took place in the Plaza del Teatro Nacional during the dedication of the statue of Henry Clay, was the first remote transmission in Venezuela.
 That date marked the first broadcast of the new radio station which operated with a transmitter that had the capacity of 100 kilowatts.
 The next day, from the ballroom of the La Guaira Country Club, the performances of a band from the US Navy cruiser USS Northampton was aired in light of their visit to the port city.
 These broadcasts excited the residents of Caracas and increased the sales of radio appliances.
 The station began airing more commercial propaganda, which was the intention of its founders.

 The official inauguration of Broadcasting Caracas took place on 11 December 1930, and everything was ready for its debut: the orchestras, broadcasters, singers, technicians, and even commercials, which were discreet and addressed in a well-kept language that corresponded to the station that would set the tone for future stations to be installed in the country.
 The first opening act was a concert by the station's orchestra conducted by Carlos Bonnet.
 The inauguration of Broadcasting Caracas made it the first permanent and first commercial radio station to begin operations in Venezuela (the first radio station to operate in Venezuela was AYRE, a government-owned station which began operations on 4 April 1926.
 AYRE ceased operations in 1928 due to political problems).